AranMoha/SafePR/10_methodological_procedure/index.md

 nav_order: 2
 ---

-The following content presents approaches for the development of control methods, as well as methods for recognizing and reacting to collision and clamping contacts, which can be used in a human-robot collaboration with parallel robots.
+The following content presents approaches for the development of control methods, as well as strategies for recognizing and reacting to collision and clamping contacts, which can be used in a human-robot collaboration with parallel robots.
 More detailed information can be found in the publications:
 - [Detection and Control](https://arxiv.org/abs/2308.09633)
 - [Collision Isolation and Identification](https://arxiv.org/abs/2308.09650)